 Supporting a healthy gut microbiome likely won’t cure your pet’s anxiety on its own.
 However, being aware of your pet's gut health and knowing ways to improve it is certainly an important piece of the puzzle.

-If you’re curious or concerned about your pet’s gut health we offer Microbiome Testing for Cats: Kitty Kitand Microbiome Testing for Dogs: Doggy Kit.
-See how the bacteria living in your pet’s gut microbiome compare with those found in healthy cats and dogs.
-We also offer Gut Microbiome Restoration Supplements for cats and dogs with chronic digestive issues including diarrhea, vomiting, and constipation that introduce whole communities of healthy microbes to your pet.
+If you’re curious or concerned about your pet’s gut health we offer Microbiome Testing for Cats: Kitty Kit and Microbiome Testing for Dogs: Doggy Kit.
+You can learn the types and proportions of bacteria living in your pet’s gut microbiome, tips to improve gut health, and compare your pet's results with those found in healthy cats and dogs.
+We also offer Gut Restoration Supplements for cats and dogs with chronic digestive issues including diarrhea, vomiting, and constipation that introduce whole communities of healthy microbes to your pet.